whitefusionhq/fullstackrubydev/src/_posts/2021-01-06-everything-you-need-to-know-about-destructuring-in-ruby-3.md

 So this is all amazingly powerful stuff.
 Of course you can use pattern matching in conditional logic such as `case` which is what all the original Ruby 2.7 examples showed, but I tend to think rightward assignment is even more useful for a wide variety of scenarios.

-### "Restructuring" for Hashes and Keyword Arguments in Ruby 3.1
+### "Restructuring" for hashes and keyword arguments in Ruby 3.1

-New with the release of Ruby 3.1 is the ability to use a short-hand syntax to avoid repetition in hash literals and or when calling keyword arguments.
+New with the release of Ruby 3.1 is the ability to use a short-hand syntax to avoid repetition in hash literals or when calling keyword arguments.

 First, let's see this in action for hashes: